 - Consider the background of the founders of the company.
 Do they have experience as trip leaders and a passion for the outdoors?
 If so, they may be more dedicated to ensuring the best experience for you than someone in the business to make money.

 - Years of experience make a difference.
 The length of time a company has been in business can indicate its standards, but only if it continuously improves its services and trekking experiences.

-- Be a responsible trekker and find out if the company has Responsible Tourism policies in place.
-Confirm that the company is dedicated to its staff’s welfare, including porters, and organizes treks in a way that minimizes the negative impact on the environment.
+- Be a responsible trekker and determine if the company has Responsible Tourism policies.
+Confirm that the company is dedicated to its staff’s welfare, including porters, and organises treks in a way that minimises the negative impact on the environment.